-These are examples of questions the division Infectious diseases and mathematical modelling is trying to answer.
-The division consists of mathematicians, computer specialists, statisticians, biologists, physicians, and social scientists.
+The division consists of mathematicians, computer scientists, physicists, statisticians, biologists, physicians, and social scientists.
 They collaborate closely with experts from a variety of fields, such as Ministries of Health, and with international organisations like the WHO, UNITAID and the World Bank.
-The division takes an interdisciplinary approach and combines mathematical modelling (including cost-effectiveness analyses), analyses of cohort data, systematic reviews, text mining, and qualitative research techniques.
+The division takes an interdisciplinary approach and combines machine learning, mathematical modelling (including cost-effectiveness analyses), analyses of cohort data, systematic reviews, text mining, and qualitative research techniques.
 The division focuses on HIV, influenza and hepatitis, both in Switzerland and abroad.
 But it is also interested in expanding its work to other infectious diseases, and in studying the interaction between communicable and non-communicable diseases.

 Modelling HIV and HCV Epidemics

 We have developed several mathematical simulation models for HIV-infected adults and children, as well as for tuberculosis and hepatitis C. One of our HIV models showed that tracing patients lost to follow-up prevents only a small number of HIV transmissions.
 In another project, we identified factors that may explain the typical age structure observed among diagnosed tuberculosis patients in Cape Town.
 To parameterise the models, we analyse primary data and conduct systematic reviews of published literature.
 We have developed a general version of a disease progression model that can be used for any type of disease; it is available online as an R package.
 We developed or applied simulation models in many of our other projects.